apampurin/ansible-rke/README.md

 add existed cluster to rancher dashboard: go to rancher_domain and get admin password (if you can't find password in logs run `docker exec -it rancher reset-password`).
 When you get clusters dashboard push "Import Existing" button and add created RKE cluster to dashboard.

 In some cases cluster shows error like API endpoint exceed while adding.
 In this case execute following (set rancher_server_hostname as your rancher domain and rancher_server_ip as it set in DNS)
+(to check if cattle-cluster run `kubectl get pods -n cattle-system`)

 ```kubectl -n cattle-system patch  deployments cattle-cluster-agent --patch '{
     "spec": {